Where the strongest winds on earth blow. Geography of weather records The highest wind speed on earth is observed

 Light, weak, moderate, fresh

-Wind from force 2 is classified as light.
-It can sway the leaves of trees, its breath can be felt on the skin.
-At 3 points, weak wind, branches and flags begin to sway, and short but pronounced waves appear on the sea.
-Moderate winds, which are estimated at 4 points, raise dust, blur the outlines of smoke and create whitecaps on the water.
-A fresh force 5 wind is capable of shaking thin trunks, causing a whistle in the ears and forming waves up to 2 meters high.
+Wind from 2 points is classified as light.
+It can sway the leaves of trees, its breath is felt on the skin.
+With 3 points, light wind, branches, flags begin to sway, short but pronounced waves appear on the sea.
+Moderate wind, which is estimated at 4 points, raises dust, blurs the outlines of smoke and creates white lambs on the water.
+A fresh wind of 5 points can shake thin trunks, cause whistling in the ears and form waves up to 2 meters high.

-A strong wind of force 6 usually prevents you from opening an umbrella.
-He can easily bend thin trees and swing thick branches.
+A strong wind of 6 points usually does not allow you to open an umbrella.
+It can easily bend thin trees and swing thick branches.
 The height of the waves reaches 3 meters.
 It is difficult to go against a strong wind, which is estimated at 7 points.
-It will be even more difficult to do this if there is a very strong wind outside the window.
+It will be even more difficult to do this if the wind is very strong outside the window.
 It is also very difficult to speak in such a wind.

 Storm